ngworker/blog/lumberjack/introducing-lumberjack-15.md

 ## Continuous Module Support

 We want to assure you that we continue to support modules.
 The new standalone APIs are a complement, not a replacement.
+Choose your poison.

 ## Wrapping Up